By Arnaud Crouzet, VP Security & Consulting at FIME

 With the first phase due to start in a few weeks, expectations for this undertaking are already high.
 What is the purpose of the initiative and what are the geopolitical and technical factors that must be considered?

-EPI brings many opportunities to payments across Europe including card services, digital wallets, cash withdrawals, online payments and real-time person to person (P2P) payment services.
+The aim of EPI is to set up a unified and harmonized pan-European payment solution.
+This new service will incorporate features such as card services, digital wallets, cash withdrawal, online payments and person to person (P2P) payment services.

 The initiative provides major benefits to both consumers and merchants.
 For consumers, it offers new ways to pay that will make their daily lives easier.
 For example, they will be able to carry out immediate cashless P2P payments via a bank card, without the need to open an account in a specific wallet.
 Similarly, EPI will bring tangible benefits that simplify and harmonize solutions to merchants.
 It eases the delivery of new innovative customer services and improves the management of omnichannel payments.

 It also has the ability to solve challenges facing financial institutions today.
 One such issue is that the emergence of new technologies, standards and services has often been dictated by private initiatives and Fintechs offering disruptive models.
 Additionally, the fragmentation of the payment systems in Europe favors solutions from major international players, to the detriment of European innovation.
 EPI will look to combat these issues by encouraging European cooperation.
 This will help to maintain close relationships between banks, merchants and their end customers, mitigating the risk of disintermediation.